MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 8. Set this condition as **DateOfBirth is on or before 12/31/1996.**

-7. Click **Run.**
+7. Click **Run**.

 ### Task 4 - Review Segments

 1. Wait for all your segments to successfully run, then navigate to the Customer Insights Home Page.
 You should see your segments displayed.

 2. Click on one of your segments.
 You should be presented with a preview of the customers included within your segment, as well a timeline highlighting the segment size.
 This display increases and decreases in the number of segment members as data changes over time and the segment is rerun.